-This does not mean the Native Americans of the time period did not make these monuments.
+This does not mean the native people of the time period did not make these monuments.
 Of course they did!
-It does not mean today’s Native Americans are not descended from the original builders.
+It does not mean today’s Indians are not descended from the original builders.
 Unless they all died off from disease or were killed off, of course they are descended from them!
 The mounds are enormous complexes that did not appear overnight nor were they built by a small group of people.
 (Nor were they built by Mormons, or lost tribes.)

 What Dr. Feder wants to see to believe the stones are real is “a convincingly authentic, archaeological site with its complex of artifacts and features with all their spatial associations and stratigraphic contexts.”

 In other words, he wants to see a typical community layout with an area of houses, a cemetery, and the always present garbage heap which in this case must contain relics similar to the Decalogue Stone or something from the Old World like a belt buckle.